 Plan your visit to Maeshowe by checking out our listing, with information on opening times, tour times and booking.

 It’s hard to keep your eyes off the stone circles and archaeologists in action when you’re in the Heart of Neolithic Orkney.
-But try to take a look around and you’ll see plenty of natural attractions too.
+Take a look around you though and you’ll see plenty of natural attractions too.
 The Brodgar peninsula is a haven for wildlife, with swans in the lochs, skylarks and migrating birds across the area and even the chance of an otter sighting as well.
-The RSPB’s Brodgar Nature Reserve features beautiful wildflowers and insects, or you could take a walk along the Bay of Skaill at Skara Brae and see seals bobbing about in the clean and clear blue water.
+The RSPB’s Brodgar Nature Reserve features beautiful wildflowers and insects, or you could take a walk along the Bay of Skaill at Skara Brae and see seals bobbing about in the clean, clear blue water.

-Ok, they might not be secrets, but a tour is the best way to get inside knowledge about our World Heritage Site.
+A tour is defintely the best way to get inside knowledge about our World Heritage Site.
 You can join the Historic Environment Scotland Rangers for tours of the Ring of Brodgar and the Standing Stones of Stenness all year round, and you can also get a closer look at the amazing excavations at the Ness of Brodgar during the summer too.
 Join the experts and uncover some of the stories of these fascinating Neolithic sites.

 Visit the Ness of Brodgar